barjin/pw-web/design.md

 ## Design
-In this part, I elaborate on the UI design of the application.
+In this part, I elaborate on the design of the application.

+## Backend
+The backend server part of the application has no GUI (runs in CLI mode only).
+It should be implemented in *[Node.js](https://nodejs.org/)*, which is particularly useful in this case for its native integration of *Playwright*.\
+Server should offer both HTTP/S (to serve the webpage with UI) and WebSockets/WebRTC connection (to communicate with the client -and stream the Playwright environment- during the recording session.)

+## Frontend
 The front-end application should be written using *[React.js](https://reactjs.org/)* as it allows for quick development and scalability.
-The backend server part of the application has no GUI (runs in CLI mode only).

 ### Main Menu
 | ![Main Menu Mockup (courtesy of Apify)](./img/menu_design.png) |
 |:--:|